 Fight against falsified medicines

-According to a WHO report published in 2017, more than 10% of all medicines in developing and emerging countries are counterfeit or substandard, creating a major health risk.
-For more than 20 years, the Global Pharma Health Fund (GPHF) is a non-profit initiative funded by our company that is fighting counterfeit medicines with its unique portable, compact laboratory, the GPHF Minilab™.
+According to a WHO report, more than 10% of all medicines in developing and emerging countries are counterfeit or substandard, a situation that creates a major health risk.
+For more than 20 years, the Global Pharma Health Fund (GPHF), a non-profit initiative funded by our company, has been fighting falsified and substandard medicines with its unique portable, compact laboratory, the GPHF Minilab™.

 The GPHF Minilab™ fits into a tropics-resistant flight case and can detect falsified medicines rapidly and cost-effectively.
 Largely used in Africa and Asia, and cited by WHO as one of the most important tools for detecting substandard and falsified medicines, it enables scientists and clinical staff to verify the content of some 100 active pharmaceutical ingredients for authenticity.
 The GPHF develops the Minilab’s method inventory, supplies the portable laboratories at cost and provides training on how to use them.
 In 2019, the GPHF consolidated all 100 test methods within a single manual in English, with translations into French and Spanish due to become available in 2020.

 More than 850 Minilabs are currently in use.
 In 2019, 21 Minilabs were supplied.
 15 were given to the Philippines and the others to Bangladesh, the Democratic Republic of the Congo, India and Mongolia.

 In November 2019, we engaged in discussions on the topic of detecting falsified medicines.
 At the National Consciousness Week Against Counterfeit Medicines (NCWACM) in the Philippines we discussed challenges and solutions for the fight against counterfeit drugs with local regulatory representatives and government officials.
 We presented our collaboration with Boston University on the development of a new user-friendly tool to assess the validity of drugs.